- Current students

 Specialist Technologies (ICIB5302, class number: 9006)

 This course aims to foster your development of methodologies, confidence and a deeper understanding of the functions and interrelationships of specialist technologies and the contexts in which they are deployed.
-This course will allow you to explore a range specialist technologies that will contribute to your personal area of interest in the context of creative enterprise.
+This course will allow you to explore a range of specialist technologies that will contribute to your personal area of interest in the context of creative enterprise.

 The Enterprising Professional (ICIB5402, class number: 9008)